 This page contains information about the ‘Save Our Pubs’ campaign.
 This campaign focuses on the long-term issues affecting pubs and clubs, and the areas of government policy which CAMRA campaigns on at a national level.

 If you are looking for information on ‘Pulling Together’, the campaign we are running in response to the COVID-19 crisis, you can find it by clicking the button on the right.

 The pub sector overpays by £500 million in business rates each year

 The good news is that the Government has announced that it will undertake a full review of the business rates system.
-CAMRA has been calling for this since 2017 and will continue to campaign to ensure that this review addresses the ways in which pubs are unfairly burdened.
+CAMRA has been calling for this since 2017 and we are campaigning to ensure that this review addresses the ways in which pubs are unfairly burdened.